kvokka/active_admin_simple_life/README.md

 Other feature is simple menu with 1 single nested klass.
 For it I made
  * `nested_form_for_main_fields klass, nested_klass`

+###Goodies

+Added generator with simple settings model for future use.
+I find it reusable, so, you may like it.
+For installation run

+`rails g active_admin_simple_life:simple_config`

 ###I18n

 For boolean data only